-- 1. Monitor vegetation until a contiguous block in the center of the project can be acquired which will trigger vegetation management actions. - 2.
+- 1. Monitor vegetation until a contiguous block in the center of the project can be acquired which will trigger more extensive vegetation management actions. - 4.2.
+Treat offsite donation parcels for invasive exotic plants on an annual basis. - 2.3.
 Explore opportunities for grant funding and partnerships for management.